Winifred Nicholson: Life

 In 1924, Nicholson, who believed that she was unable to conceive, joined the Christian Science movement, which was in vogue in Britain at that time.
 She and Ben eventually had three children: Jake was born in 1927, Kate in July 1929, and Andrew in 1931.
 By the time of Kate's birth, there were tensions in the marriage, and these were exacerbated by the suicide of their close friend, the painter Kit Wood, in August 1930.
 In 1931, Ben met Barbara Hepworth – whom he later married – and he and Winifred separated.
-In 1932, Winifred moved with her three children to Paris, and from then until 1936 Ben often visited them there, sometimes with Hepworth.
-The marriage ended in divorce in 1938, and Ben married Hepworth in November of the same year.
+In 1932, Winifred moved with her three children to Paris, and from then until 1936 Ben often visited them there, sometimes with Hepworth; the marriage ended in divorce in 1938, and Ben married Hepworth in November of the same year.
+In Paris she formed friendships with a number of modernist and abstract artists, among them Hans Arp, Constantin Brancusi, César Domela, Jean Hélion and Piet Mondrian.

-Although it is sometimes said incorrectly that with Ben, Winifred formed part of the artist colony at St Ives, Cornwall, she was never permanently living there.
-Although she painted less in the abstract style than in the representational, she did experiment with her own form of abstraction in the 1930s.
-Influences between her and Ben were mutual, Ben often admitting he learnt much about colour from his first wife.
-After they separated, she lived half of each year during the 1930s in Paris.
-After her divorce from Ben Nicholson in 1938, she spent most of the rest of her long life in Cumberland, at Boothby where her father lived, and at Bankshead, both near Lanercost.

 She died in Cumbria on 5 March 1981.

 Work

-She painted prolifically throughout her life, largely at home but also on trips to Italy, Greece and Scotland, among other places.
-Many of her works are still in private collections, but a number are in the Kettle's Yard art gallery, Cambridge, and several key works belong to Tate.
-One painting is believed to have hung at 10 Downing Street.
-She had a lifelong fascination for rainbow and spectrum colours and in the 1970s she made particularly strong, innovative use of such colours in many of her paintings.
-She left some written accounts of her thoughts on colour.

-Nicholson supported the Taiwanese artist Li Yuan-chia, who had previously worked in Milan and London.
-He ran the "LYC Museum", close to Bankshead.
+Nicholson painted mostly still-lifes and landscapes.
+While in Paris in the 1930s she made some abstract works.

+Reception

 Significant exhibitions of her works have taken place at the Tate Gallery (1987), at the Tullie House Museum and Art Gallery in Carlisle, Cumbria, at Kettle's Yard in Cambridge and at the Dean Gallery in Edinburgh.
 Her auction record of £200,000 was set at Sotheby's auction house in London in November 2016 for her 1928 oil and coloured pencil on panel St Ives' Harbour, from David Bowie's collection – the pop star had bought the work at Christie's in 1994.